IvanDrokin/torch-conv-kan/README.md

 # TorchConv KAN: A Convolutional Kolmogorov-Arnold Networks Collection

 This project introduces and demonstrates the training, validation, and quantization of the Convolutional KAN model using PyTorch with CUDA acceleration.
-The `torch-conv-kan` evaluates performance on the MNIST and CIFAR datasets.
+The `torch-conv-kan` evaluates performance on the MNIST, CIFAR, TinyImagenet and Imagenet1k datasets.

 ## Project Status: Under Development
 ### Updates